 The goal of treatment is to reduce the risk of atherosclerotic heart disease.
-Those who inherit only one copy of the defective gene may respond well to diet changes combined with statin drugs.
+People who get only one copy of the defective gene from their parents may do well with diet changes and statin drugs.

-Here are some ways to cut saturated fat our of your diet:
+Here are some ways to cut saturated fat out of your diet: